 Dr. Kangovi led a multi-stakeholder team that designed IMPaCT (Individualized Management towards Patient-Centered Targets), a novel intervention in which community health workers provide structured support designed to help patients set and achieve patient driven health goals.
-This intervention has been tested in two randomized controlled trials and has shown to improve chronic disease control, primary care access, mental health and quality of care while reducing hospital admissions.
-Dr. Kangovi founded the Penn Center for Community Health Workers (PCCHW), a community-academic hospital partnership designed to support further research, development and implementation of evidence-based community health worker models of care.
-PCCHW has delivered IMPaCT over 5,000 high-risk patients and has provided tools and training to over 1,000 organizations across the country.
+This intervention has been tested in two randomized controlled trials and has shown to improve chronic disease control, primary care access, mental health, and quality of care while reducing hospital admissions.
+Dr. Kangovi founded the Penn Center for Community Health Workers (PCCHW), a community-academic hospital partnership designed to support further research, development, and implementation of evidence-based community health worker models of care.
+PCCHW, fully supported by Penn Medicine, has delivered IMPaCT over 5,000 high-risk patients and has provided tools and training to over 1,000 organizations across the country.

 At a recent Penn Health Policy retreat, Dr. Kangovi summarized her work with community health workers:

 Dr. Kangovi received her Bachelor's degree from Columbia University and her medical degree from Harvard Medical School.
 She trained in internal medicine and pediatrics at the University of Pennsylvania, and received her Masters of Health Policy Research from the University of Pennsylvania, as a Robert Wood Johnson Foundation Clinical Scholar.